 With this in mind, we set out to completely redesign the lab from scratch.
 However, due to the limited power of VR headsets and the processing cost of the advanced simulations, there was little room to reflect high fidelity realism.
 Another consideration was the broad range of ages that would be using the lab, from 5 to 18+, and the need to make the lab accessible to all of them.
 The choice of direction was difficult, but in the end we were guided by one of our original desires that the lab is a place of wonder and exploration, and that it should be a place that students want to come back to.
 Research in educational psychology emphasizes the importance of intrinsic motivation and curiosity-driven learning in STEM education (Deci & Ryan, 2000).
 It was around this time where we settled on our Whimsycat as our logo and mascot, an icon unlike any other in the virtual lab space, encapsulating the curiosity and wonder that we wanted to inspire in our students.

 The final lab design was a blend of cutting-edge technology and an inviting design that stands out in the crowded edtech space.
 This lab, our current flagship lab was now a fully realized virtual environment that offered a wide range of experiments and simulations, across Chemistry, Physics and Biology.
-Using this lab we were able to enter the prestigious Converge Challenge, a competition for the best new businesses in Scotland, and secure a place in the final under the Create Change category, where we placed Second out of all business in Scotland.
+Using this lab we were able to enter the prestigious Converge Challenge, a competition for the best new businesses in Scotland, and secure a place in the final under the Create Change category, where we placed Second out of all businesses in Scotland.

 Through our victory at Converge, we secured the funds to attend BETT UK and take our innovations to a global stage.
 The feedback from students and educators alike was overwhelmingly positive, with many highlighting how the platform transforms STEM education.
 Additionally, Whimsylabs' innovative approach had not gone unnoticed.
 The platform was recognized by the Epping Forest Schools Partnership Trust as part of the Kids Judge Bett, where pupils nominated Whimsylabs for their use of virtual labs to teach students about laboratory environments, while also providing a powerful tool for sustainability.
 This acknowledgment highlights the power in our mission to inspire the next generation of STEM leaders.